 Loss of Weight and Loss of Appetite – It is not uncommon to lose weight, which is why it is important to be aware of weight changes.
 Please consult with your doctor and/or a nutritionist to determine how to modify and augment your diet so that you get enough calories to maintain your weight at an ideal level that helps your body fight the illness and keep up your strength.
 Eat, eat, eat.
 The mycobacteria may compete with your body for calories.
 This website also has a nutrition guide and printable food diary.

 Lack of Energy – Many patients note a variable but often profound sense of fatigue.

-Other symptoms include feeling short of breath, wheezing, and chest pain around the lung area.
+Other symptoms of nontuberculous mycobacteria infection symptoms may include feeling short of breath, wheezing, and chest pain around the lung area.